marsh-circle/civicrm-training-guide/docs/sessions/case-management.md

 * To add new activity types to a case which don't already exist in CiviCRM, you will need to create new activity types first via the administration menu.
 * If you are adding a Timeline you will need to identify the activities which are included in the timeline and the number of days between each activity (called the offset)
 * Sequences are similar to timelines but are not constrained by time, but are tasks which have to occur in the defined order
 * Determine who will be involved in the case (the case roles).
-These relationships will have to be added to the Administration / Relationship Types list first
+These relationships will have to be added to the Administration / Relationship Types list first.

 ---
 ##More useful tools for Case Management